ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 ```
 - Each `tag` is promoted; their parent chains (`branch1`, `branch2`) become children under the promoted tags.
 - The promoted tags merge at the `main` level, combining both sub-branches under one `tag`.
+- Empty intermediate grids do not survive because `DeleteTagParent` prunes 1×1 shells.
+- Regression hint: if a third `tag` existed under `branch3`, it would also merge into the single top-level `tag` during the same keypress because the search restarts until no matches remain.

 ### 5) Deep Match with Mixed Siblings (depth-dependent passes)
+This example illustrates the “two-level hop” rule: each keypress processes the current selection’s grandparent grid.
+Deeper matches can require multiple presses to reach the shared ancestor where merging occurs.

 **Before (same starting state for all runs):**
 ```
 Departments